drwilkins/HeadMiddleTwine/winners.md

 |Semifinalist| Plot Twist Award |Zachariah C. Diaz | ["Camping"](stories/09.md)|

 # Very well done all!
-(Go back and play all the submitted games in our showcase!
-Many have unexpected twists and endings that reward multiple play-throughs to explore optional paths.)
+Now, go back and play all the submitted games in our showcase!
+Many have unexpected twists and alternate endings that reward multiple play-throughs.
+Enjoy :)